SMSOSS/ict_notes/notes/29Sep.md

 - Margin (space between two side)
 - Orientation

+### Font settings ###
+- Change text styles (bold / italic / underline, etc.)

 ### Credits ###
+- Mr.Chun for pointing out that font is a separate settings

 [Difference for centre and justified alignment](https://opjsrgh.in/Content/Worksheet/PRACTICE-WS/2021-2022/day68/9-IT.pdf)

 #### made by tkt0506 ####